technika-Karlsruhe/bt_smart_web/README.md

 "BT Smart Controller" use it to replace the exiting driver with WinUSB driver.
 Afterwards the Web USB part should work as well.

+The original driver and the COM port are not associated with the board afterwards.
+Re-installing the driver in the system settings will restore the original default driver and restore the COM port.

 ## Linux

 Under Ubuntu Linux the Chrome/Chromium is by default installed from a snap archive and is by default sandboxed.
 It thus doesn't have the necessary permissions to access USB.
 The following command allows for raw USB access from within Chrome/Chromium: